Kwpolska-graveyard/kru/multigit/README.md

-Git Commiter.
-Commiting all at once.
+MultiGit.
+Modifying all at once.
 ==============

 PURPOSE
 -------
-This tool automatically commits all changes to your git repositories when you'll start it.
+These tools run specific git commands.
 The script requires you to have a special dir for repos.

 INSTALLATION
 ------------
 Copy it to /usr/bin or ~/bin.
-You may need to change the interpreter.

 NOTES
 -----